MLWhiz/mlwhiz/content/blog/2019-07-07-spark_hitch.md

 ***You can find all the code at the [GitHub](https://github.com/MLWhiz/data_science_blogs/tree/master/spark_post) repository.***

-Also, if you want to learn more about Spark and Spark DataFrames, I would like to call out an excellent course on [Big Data Essentials](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=467035.11468293556&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Fbig-data-essentials) which is part of the [Big Data Specialization](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=467035.11468293466&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Fspecializations%2Fbig-data-engineering) provided by Yandex.
+Also, if you want to learn more about Spark and Spark DataFrames, I would like to call out an excellent course on [Big Data Essentials: HDFS, MapReduce and Spark RDD](https://coursera.pxf.io/4exq73) on Coursera.

 I am going to be writing more of such posts in the future too.
 Let me know what you think about the series.
 Follow me up at [**Medium**](https://mlwhiz.medium.com/) or Subscribe to my [**blog**](https://mlwhiz.ck.page/a9b8bda70c).